HannaLAguilar/Coursera_Capstone./README.md

 ## Data

-In order to build the cluster model, the following data was needed:

-- Cartographic division of Barcelona by neighborhood
-- The most attractive places for each neighborhood
-- Libraries
-- Cost of the average rental of apartments by neighborhood
-- Transport information

-The sources used for this project are:
+The sources used for this project were:

 - **Foursquare**, to get the venue data from the neighbourhoods
 - **[Open Data BCN](https://opendata-ajuntament.barcelona.cat/es/)**, to get information about: